-This contemporary facility, on 339 acres off Beach Boulevard at Huffman Boulevard, opened its doors to the community for the Fall Term (I), 1971.
+This contemporary facility, on 339 acres off

+Beach Boulevard at Huffman Boulevard, opened its doors to the community for the Fall Term (I), 1971.

 In 1975, tennis courts and a recreational facility, with showers and lockers, were constructed on the South Campus, and in the Winter Term (II) of 1977, the construction of the Second Phase of the Campus was completed.
 This phase includes classrooms, faculty offices, a music suite, and a lounge and recreational area for students.
-Planning for the immediate future calls for construction of a gymnasium on the South Campus, the first such facility owned by the College.
+Under construction is a \$3.5 million, 2,000 seat gymnasium, scheduled for opening in the 1981-82 basketball season.
+It is the first such facility owned by the College.

 The South Campus is also the site of the Northeast Florida Criminal Justice Training and Education Center.
-The center is designed to provide training for law enforcement agencies in an eight-county section of Northeast Florida.
+The center is designed to provide training for law enforcement agencies in an eightcounty section of Northeast Florida.